romnn/taski/README.md

   - for large data (or data that cannot be cloned), just return an Arc<O>

 #### TODO (generic3)
+- implement custom arbiter that can access labels of nodes
+- implement fail fast using some graph traversal magic
+- add a builder for the scheduler
+- add a scheduler trait
+- add an executor that takes any scheduler

+#### DONE (generic3)
-- arc clone task outputs
+- arc clone task outputs (we wont do that)
-- implement fail fast by returning results with boxed? errors
+- return results with boxed? errors

 #### Considerations
 - do we need products? why? can we get away with only tuples